- Choose Your Business Structure

 Now you know the basics of registering in Hong Kong.

-As you might imagine, the specific nuances of these steps can be somewhat complex in execution, but it really isn’t that complicated and the costs are extremely reasonable.
+As you might imagine, the specific nuances of these steps can be somewhat complex in execution, but they aren't that complicated, and the costs are extremely reasonable.

 Still, you may want to consider hiring a company that specializes in foreign company registration, incorporation, etcetera.